fmenemen/payroll/README.md

 Tested with openjdk 16.0.1 and mysql 8.0.27.
 To "install" the application, navigate inside the "payroll" folder using a terminal and run "mvn clean install".

 ### RUN
 To run the application, navigate inside the "payroll" folder using a terminal and run "mvn spring-boot:run".
 The UI is then deployed on http://localhost:8080.
-A MySQL database and a database user satisfying the "spring.datasource.*" properties of the "application.properties" file have to be created before installing and running the application.
+A MySQL database and a database user satisfying the "spring.datasource.*" properties of the "application.properties" file have to be created and started before installing and running the application.